inmanta/inmanta-core/docs/reference/language.rst

 Entity names must start with an upper case character and can consist of the characters: ``a-zA-Z_0-9-``

 Entities can have a number of attributes and relations to other entities.
 Entity attributes have primitive types, with an optional default value.
+An attribute has to have a value unless the nulable variant of the primitive type is used.
+An attribute that can be null uses a primitive type with a ``?`` such as ``string?``.
+A value can also be assigned only once to an attribute that can be null.
+To indicate that no value will be assigned, the literal ``null`` is available. ``null`` can also be the default value of an attribute.

 Entities can inherit from multiple other entities.
 Entities inherits attributes and relations from parent entities.
 All entities inherit from ``std::Entity``.